Workiva/react_testing_library/doc/migration_guides/expectations.md

    expect(view.getByText('Yay, you submitted!'), isInTheDocument);
    ```

    Technically, the `expect` statement itself will never fail because the nested `getByText` query will fail first if an element isn't found.
-As a result, that `expect` statement is the equivelant to just:
+As a result, that `expect` statement is the equivalent to just:

    ```dart
    view.getByText('Yay, you submitted!');